 The phase retrieval problem arises in many important signal acquisition schemes, including crystallography and ptychography (e.g., [32]), diffraction imaging [20], and optics [32, 39], among many others.
 Due to the breadth and importance of the applications, there has been significant interest in developing efficient algorithms to solve this problem.
 Indeed, one of the first algorithms proposed came in the early 1970's with the work of Gerchberg and Saxton [20].
 Since then many variations of their method have been proposed (e.g., [19]) and used widely in practice.
 On the other hand - until recently - there have not been theoretical guarantees concerning the conditions under which these algorithms recover the underlying signal and the extent to which they can tolerate measurement error.
 Nevertheless, starting in 2006 a growing body of work (e.g., [2, 4, 5, 8, 9, 18, 27, 30]) has emerged, proposing new methods with theoretical performance guarantees under various assumptions on the signal \mathbf{x}0 and the measurement vectors \mathbf{a}j .
 Unfortunately, the assumptions (especially on the measurement vectors) often do not correspond to the setups used in practice.
-In particular, the mathematical analysis often requires that the measurement vectors be random or generic (e.g., [4, 5, 9]) while in practice the measurement vectors are a deterministic
+In particular, the mathematical analysis often requires that the measurement vectors be random or generic (e.g., [4, 5, 9]) while in practice the measurement vectors are a deterministic aspect of the imaging apparatuses employed.
+A main contribution of this paper is analyzing a

 Mark A. Iwen: Department of Mathematics, and Department of Computational Mathematics, Science, and Engineering (CMSE), Michigan State University, East Lansing, MI, 48824, USA (markiwen@math.msu.edu).
-Supported in part by NSF DMS-1416752.